vinaydhegde/testdriven-site/src/_posts/course/2017-01-05-05_docker-config.md

 docker-machine version 0.13.0, build 9ba6da9
 ```

+> If you have problems with Docker Machine, you *do not* need to use it in your development environment.
+In fact, I am removing Docker Machine for local development in the next edition of the course.

 Next, we need to [create](https://docs.docker.com/machine/reference/create/) a new Docker host with [Docker Machine](https://docs.docker.com/machine/) and point the Docker client at it:

 ```sh